 What We Can Learn from This ‘Real Life’ Study

 There are several key points to be gleaned here, the largest being that medical cannabis dosing for new patients is very individualized.

 For this reason, starting low and going slow is probably the best general dosing strategy.
 Dosages used in the study’s medical program were ”increased gradually for each patient depending on the effect of the cannabis oil. […] Finding [the] optimal dose could take up to two months and dosage range is wide.”

 Another major point: medical cannabis may help with social interaction, even for those without autism.
-It seems that endocannabinoids mediate oxytocin-driven social reward; use cannabis to improve endocannabinoid tone, and sociability may increase.
+Endocannabinoids may mediate oxytocin-driven social reward increasing sociability.

 The latest study came on the heels of another Israel-led effort, conducted by pediatric neurologist Dr. Adi Aran.
 In it, 60 children were prescribed a high-CBD cannabis oil (also 20:1 CBD to THC) over the course of seven months of treatment.